atomisthq/docs/docs/tutorials/publish-rug-project.md

 ### Identify Slack Team ID for Publishing

-Since you may be in multiple Slack teams that have the Atomist Bot installed (for example, atomist-community public Slack team and your own Slack team), you will need to tell the Rug CLI which team to publish this Rug project to.
+Since you may be in multiple Slack teams that have the Atomist Bot installed (for example, the [atomist-community][atomc] public Slack team and your own Slack team), you will need to tell the Rug CLI which team to publish this Rug project to.

 You can find the team ID from within your Slack team.
 Send this message in `#general` or